sdondley/ClimateChangeChat/raku/Cool-Raku.md

 are acceptable to send to the subroutine.
 In `get-prime`'s signature, we ensure that `$nth` is a defined integer object by slapping `Int:D` in front of it.
 The `Int` requires the caller to pass an Integer object.
 The `:D` bit ensures that it's a "definite" object, meaning that it actually has a value.
+We also add a nice touch by ensuring the number passed is greater than 0 with the `where * > 0` because it doesn't make sense to ask for the 0th or -1st prime number.
+If you're you're wondering what the `*` symbol is, hang tight.
+We'll cover this symbol again shortly.

 Restricting the kinds of argument that can be passed to a subroutine is known as "type checking."
 But thanks to Raku's flexibility, we could have chosen to not type check our arguments.
 If you want to bang out a simple script without a lot of hassle and headache trying to keep the compiler happy, Raku will accommodate your desires and not make onerous demands that make your work unnecessarily tedious.

 Inside the subroutine is a single line of code consisting of a `say` routine that prints out the result of the expression to the right of it to standard